Kogi people: Language

-The Kogi language belongs to the Chibchan family.
+The Kogi language belongs to the Chibchan family and is closely related to the languages of other indigenous groups in the Sierra Nevada de Santa Marta, such as Arhuaco and Ika.
+It is primarily an oral language, though efforts have been made in recent decades to develop a writing system for educational purposes and cultural preservation.

+Language transmission occurs mainly within families, and it is considered a crucial element of Kogi cultural identity.
+In addition to daily communication, the language is used in ritual contexts, teachings by the mamos, and in passing down traditional ecological knowledge, including agricultural practices and spiritual beliefs.

 History

 The Kogi people are descendants of the Tairona culture, which flourished before the times of the Spanish conquest.
 The Tairona were an advanced civilization which built many stone structures and pathways in the jungles.
 They made many gold objects which they would hang from trees and around their necks.
 They lived similarly to modern-day Kogi.
 Before the Spanish conquistadors arrived, the Tairona were forced to move into the highlands when the Caribs invaded around 1000 CE.
 Their new area proved strategic when the Spanish entered in the 15th century.

 Later, missionaries came and also began to influence their way of life, building chapels and churches amidst their villages to train and convert the locals.
 In the years since, the Kogi have remained in their home in the mountains, which allows them to escape the worst effects of colonisation and aids them in preserving their traditional way of life.